Can you insure a car that is not in your name?

 -

 There is not one car insurance company that’s the best for every driver.
 While there are lots of car insurance providers on the market, it’s difficult to say which one is the best car insurance company overall.
 That’s because the right car insurance carrier for you will depend on your personal car insurance needs and what you value in an insurance provider.
 For example, you may prioritize cheap rates over high customer satisfaction ratings, or you may want a provider that can offer you a wide range of additional coverage types.
-To find the best car insurance provider for you, it’s important to research multiple companies and compare them to learn which may fit your needs.
+To find the best car insurance provider for you, you may want to research multiple companies and compare quotes to determine which may fit your needs.

 -